cloudogu/k8s-backup-operator/docs/operations/exclude_patterns_for_a_restore_en.md

 ## Exclude resources in the restore process

 A [Plugin for excluding resources from the backup](https://github.com/cloudogu/velero-plugin-for-restore-exclude/) exists for the restore provider `velero`.
-This plugin can be used with `velero` in the cluster and configured with the attribute `excludedFromRestores`.
-The configuration options are the same as for Exclude from cleanup via the GVKN pattern.
-Resources that are excluded here and are present in the backup that is to be imported are ignored during this restore.
+This plugin can be applied and used with `velero` in the cluster to exclude resources during the restore process.
+For more information see [here](https://github.com/cloudogu/k8s-velero/blob/develop/docs/exclude_out_of_restore_en.md)

 ## Interaction